INCF/nineml-spec/source/index.rst

 The *index* attribute specifies the index of the ArrayValueRow in the ArrayValue.
-It must be non-negative, unique amongst the set of ArrayValueRow@index in the list, and the set of indices must be contiguous for a single ArrayValue.
+It must be non-negative, unique amongst the set of ArrayValueRow.index in the list, and the set of indices must be contiguous for a single ArrayValue.

 Body